 Laura decided at a young age that she wanted to be an adoptive parent and seeing how many children needed stability and a loving family in the communities around her further solidified that desire.
-Since then, her and her husband Brad became resource parents with Children’s Bureau and have adopted one of the children they fostered, while also in the process of adopting the two-year-old they are currently fostering.
+Since then, her and her husband Brad became resource parents with Children’s Bureau and have adopted two of the children they fostered.
 Read their interview with Children’s Bureau below to learn more about their story.

 CB: How did you find Children’s Bureau and why did you choose to foster or foster-adopt through this agency?